N3VERS4YDIE/mokepon/README.md

    - Alternatively, you can set up a local server using tools like `live-server` or `http-server`, and access the project through the server's URL.

 5. You should now see the Mokepon application running in your browser.
 Interact with the app and explore the interactive animations!

+## License

+This project is released under the [MIT License](LICENSE).
+Feel free to modify and extend this project for your own use!.